nbmustafa/nbmustafa.github.io/contents/articles/eks-access-secrets.md

-### EKS Enabling Cross-account Access to Secrets Stored in AWS Secret Manager
+# EKS: Enabling Cross-Account Access to Secrets Stored in AWS Secrets Manager

 ![Author Nashwan](https://img.shields.io/badge/Author-Nashwan%20Mustafa-orange.svg?style=flat-square)

-To enable cross-account access to AWS Secrets Manager secrets from an Amazon EKS cluster, you can follow these steps:
+This guide explains how to enable **cross-account access** to AWS Secrets Manager secrets from an Amazon EKS cluster using **IAM Roles for Service Accounts (IRSA)**.

+---

-### Step-by-Step Guide
+## 🛠 Step-by-Step Guide

-#### Step 1: Create an IAM Role in the Target Account (Secrets Manager Account)
+### **Step 1: Create an IAM Role in the Target Account (Secrets Manager Account)**

-1. **Create an IAM Role**:
+1. **Create an IAM Role**
-   In the account where the secrets are stored, create an IAM role that allows the EKS cluster to assume it.
+   In the account where the secrets are stored, create an IAM role that allows the EKS cluster to assume it:

    ```json
    {